jamesstoneco/manofstone-com-middleman/source/blog/2013-12-02-how-to-like-being-liked.markdown

 So on each of my pages I have a <span class="inline-code">featured\_image</span> in my yml tags.
 It looks something like <span class="inline-code">/blog/featuedimage/awesomesauce.jpg</span> and because I use the cache buster extension I append it to my full domain and run it through the <span class="inline-code">asset_url</span> method which points us to the correct renamed file once it is built and deployed to my site.

-So thats it, a just a few modifications which make things just a little bit smoother.
-Of course if you are using wordpress you can just add a cagillion plugins or some premium theme to accomplish the same thing.
+So that's it.
+Just a few modifications which make things a little bit smoother.

-But if you are down with Middleman and the super fast scalable goodness that it provides, this can get it just a little bit smoother for your readers.
+Of course if you are using wordpress you can just add a cagillion plugins or some premium theme to accomplish this.
+But if you are down with Middleman and the super fast scalable goodness that it provides, this approach can get it running just a bit smoother for your readers.

 Have you added any social media elements to your Middleman blog?
 Have you done something even cooler?
-If so, I definately want to hear from you in the comments.
+Are you new to Middleman and wondering where to start?
+If so, I definitely want to hear from you in the comments.

 [Photo](http://www.flickr.com/photos/44124395142@N01/5761539779/in/photolist-9M8p3K-e5mxaw-7VjTKm-dwJjxg-9wAjpV-ajNiFJ-dFE54D-a2tCRZ-7VASV3-c39g6C-9GfYgv-eBcwTj-8TCqbP-dgenYz-dgekLu-dgekG4-ai1GjF-84VeiA-dfsbmE-eB9qUr-bA7J6x-eBcA6U-bZUkjL-dJTXwh-dHYkwa-dqCQ31-abD2ku-e1BbSx-eeNyXu-e3tpK2-dKA2nG-bzQHiB-e3z2Af-aN5wH2-aN5vVc-aN5wCP-aN5w5r-aN5vR2-aN5whz-aN5vJk-aN5wea-aN5wyR-aN5w9X-aN5wqv-aN5wmv-aN5vMR-efcnxV-aCTUN5-8GrFkP-7VxCLM-bsh4Fp) courtesy of [Thomas Angermann](http://www.flickr.com/photos/angermann/) through a [CC BY-SA 2.0](CC BY-SA 2.0)) license.